 Reliability Demand Response Resource (RDRR)

-PDR bids into the CAISO market as supply and provides services such as energy, non-spinning reserve, and residual unit commitment (RUC).
-With the implementation of ESDER 3A initiative, PDR resource will have an option to select a 60, 15 or 5 minute dispatchable bidding option.
-These options provide the resource with an economic dispatch at a single value over a 60 minute, 15 minute, or 5 minute time period.
-A PDRs default dispatchable bid option is set at 5 minutes.

-PDR resources selecting the 60 minute option will be economically dispatched in HASP, and for PDR resources selecting the 15 minute option will be economically dispatched in the FMM.
-The SC must utilize CMRI to obtain binding schedules and awards, please see section 12.

-The resource will also receive courtesy dispatches in RTD (via ADS) at the same value as dispatched in FMM.
+The CAISO developed the Proxy Demand Resource (PDR) product to increase demand response participation in the ISO’s wholesale Energy and Ancillary Services markets.
+Additionally, PDR will help in facilitating the participation of existing retail demand response into these markets.

+The CAISO developed the Reliability Demand Response Resource (RDRR) product to further increase demand response participation in the ISO markets by facilitating the integration of existing emergency-triggered retail demand response programs and newly configured demand response resources that have reliability triggers and desire to be dispatched only under certain system conditions.

-RDRR enables the integration of CPUC jurisdictional emergency responsive demand response resource programs.
+In addition, RDRR enables the integration of CPUC-jurisdictional emergency responsive demand response resource programs.
 RDRRs can economically bid and be dispatched in the day-ahead market but only be dispatched for reliability in the real-time market.
 RDRRs cannot offer or self-provide Ancillary Services or submit RUC availability bids.
-RDRR bid option is set at 5 minute, and are not eligible to change the bid dispatchable option to a 60 or 15 minute.
-RDRR participation is limited to CPUC jurisdiction programs and capped by the amount of MWs that count for Resource Adequacy (RA) based on a CPUC settlement agreement.
+The RDRR bid option is set at 5 minute and RDRRs are not eligible to change the bid dispatchable option to a 60 or 15 minute.
+RDRR participation is limited to CPUC-jurisdiction programs and capped by the amount of MWs that count for Resource Adequacy (RA) based on a CPUC settlement agreement.

-PDR and RDRR each provide the capability for an aggregator of retail customers to bid demand response on their behalf directly into the ISO’s organized markets to the extent permitted by applicable laws and regulations regarding retail customers
+PDR and RDRR products each provide the capability for an aggregator of retail customers, working with a certified CAISO Demand Response Provider (and SC), to bid demand response on their behalf directly into the ISO’s organized markets to the extent permitted by applicable laws and regulations regarding retail customers

 In general, a PDR or RDRR is a combination of Load scheduled by a Load Serving Entity at the Default LAP and a Bid to curtail submitted by the Demand Response Provider (DRP) using a separate proxy generator with a distinct Resource ID.
 The LSE and the DRP may be the same or different entities.